vinsonchuong/passing-notes/README.md

 - `status`: The HTTP response status code (e.g. `200`)
 - `headers`
 - `body`
+- `push`: An optional array of requests that will be fed back into the request handler to compute responses and then pushed to the client.
+This is only supported over HTTP/2 (indicated by `request.version` being `'2.0'`).

 #### Protocol Support
 This HTTP server supports HTTP/1.1 and HTTP/2 as well as TLS.